LRGH/plasmasm/README.md

 ## Python

-Plasmasm can work with python >= 2.3, including python 3.
+PlasmASM can work with python >= 2.3, including python 3.
-But some dependencies of plasmasm need recent python.
+But some dependencies of PlasmASM need recent python.

 ## Dependencies

-Plasmasm by itself does not include the analysis engine for any type of CPU: additional modules are needed.
+PlasmASM by itself does not include the analysis engine for any type of CPU: additional modules are needed.
-If they are not installed system-wide, it is recommended to install them in the parent directory of plasmasm.
+If they are not installed system-wide, it is recommended to install them in the parent directory of PlasmASM.

 - elfesteem